-- 1. The Discharger shall maintain a copy of this Order at its office, including the MRP No. R5-2015-0131 and the SPRRs, and make it available at all times to facility personnel, who shall be familiar with its contents, and to regulatory agency personnel. - 2.
-The Discharger shall comply with all applicable provisions of Title 27 and Subtitle D that are not specifically referred to in this Order. - 3.
-The Discharger shall comply with MRP No. R5-2015-0131, which is incorporated into and made part of this Order by reference. - 4.
-The Discharger shall comply with the applicable portions of the SPRRs. - 5.
-If there is any conflicting or contradictory language between the WDRs, the MRP, or the SPRRs, then language in the WDRs shall supersede either the MRP or the SPRRs, and language in the MRP shall supersede the SPRRs.
+- 1. The Discharger shall maintain a copy of this Order, including the MRP No. R5-2017-0027 and the SPRRs dated December 2015 which are part of this Order, and make it available at all times to facility operating personnel, who shall be familiar with its contents, and to regulatory agency personnel. - 2.
+The Discharger shall comply with all applicable provisions of Title 27 and Subtitle D that are not specifically referred to in this Order.

-- 6. All reports required by this Order shall be submitted pursuant to Water Code section 13267. - 7.
+- 3. The Discharger shall comply with MRP No. R5-2017-0027, which is incorporated into and made part of this Order by reference. - 4.
+The Discharger shall comply with the applicable portions of the Standard Provisions and Reporting Requirements for Waste Discharge Requirements for Nonhazardous Solid Waste Discharges Regulated by Subtitle D and/or Title 27, dated December 2015 which are attached hereto and made part of this Order by reference. - 5.
+If there is any conflicting or contradictory language between the WDRs, the MRP, or the SPRRs, then language in the WDRs shall supersede either the MRP or the SPRRs, and language in the MRP shall supersede the SPRRs. - 6.
+All reports required by this Order shall be submitted pursuant to Water Code section 13267. - 7.
 The Discharger shall complete the tasks contained in these waste discharge requirements in accordance with the following time schedule: